siva-sundar/the-frontend-interview/README.md

 11. How would you design the front page of a news article website ?
 What parameters would you keep in consideration ?
 How would you optimize it ?

-12. How would you design a system that will Cache the **last 10 requests** made in an application and look the Cache if request is already in Cache?
+12. How would you design a system that will Cache the **last 10 requests** made in an application and lookup the Cache if request is already in Cache?

 13. How would you track the Framework errors in an application ?

-14. What the options do you consider before deploying a application in production like minification, uglify, route splitting... ?
+14. What features do you consider before deploying an application in production like minification, uglify, route splitting... ?

 15. Difference b/w `http` and `https` ? `http 1.1` vs `http 2` ?